vmware-archive/push-android/README.md

         compile 'org.omnia:omnia-pushsdk-android:1.0.0-RELEASE'

+        TODO - decide where this library will get published.
+It is not likely that the Xtreme Labs Maven Repository will still be in use.

  4. Linking the library as an AAR file (as above) should add the appropriate permissions to your `AndroidManifest.xml` file.
 If you are not able to link the library as an AAR file then you will need to add the following permissions manually in order to register your device with Omnia: